alters-mit/pincushion/doc/readme_template.md

 [^2]: Pincushion samples the indices of the triangles exactly once on the CPU and then per-frame on the GPU samples points from the vertices at those indices.

 [^3]: Native libraries work like any other file in Unity.
 Stick it within `Assets/` or any subdirectory thereof and Unity will be able to find it.

-[^4]: It's `BakeMesh(mesh)`, which copies data into a new mesh.
-Conceptually, we should be able to reference mesh vertex data (which is on the GPU) in a compute buffer (which is also on the GPU).

-[^5]: Yes, I could use `#if` blocks to handle multiple Unity versions, but it ain't gonna happen until I need to.